icgrp/ese532_handouts/_sources/hw1/c_refresher.md

 5. The following array will be stored as a sequence of bits in memory.
-We could also consider these bits as a sequence of bytes (`unsigned char`).
-Show code that prints those bytes.
+We could also consider these bits as a sequence of bytes (`unsigned char`).  <!-- Show code that prints those bytes. -->   Include the code that prints those bytes and screenshot of the terminal outputs.
 Avoid needless copying or losing information.
 Note that an IEEE Double-precision floating-point value is stored in 64 bits.
 You can see
 <https://www.geeksforgeeks.org/ieee-standard-754-floating-point-numbers/>